amar-singh-wisesciencewise/EDOS/README.md

 EDOS is a rudimentary RTOS written for TM4C1294XL Controller using Code Composer Studio IDE

-NOTE: To overcome some shortcomings of CCS around "C and Assembly mixing" has made me do idiosyncratic things in the code.

 Requirement:
 1. TM4C1294XL
 2. CCS v7 (GNU Compiler)